bashdot/bashdot/README.md

 One or more profiles can be installed on a specific instance to provide the unique dotfiles based on use (work, home, etc.), operating system (Linux, MacOS, etc.) or version (Debian, RedHat, etc.).

-Bashdot supports templates for replacing values in files during installation.

 ## Install